Japanese protest over planned restart of nuclear reactors

-“We oppose restarts,” the crowd of about 1,000, which stretched for around 200 meters down the block, shouted in the peaceful demonstration.
+“We oppose restarts,” the crowd of about 1,000, which stretched for around 200 metres down the block, shouted in the peaceful demonstration.

 Public mistrust of nuclear power has grown since the earthquake and tsunami on March 11 last year triggered the worst nuclear disaster since Chernobyl.